5.3 Foreign Currency Cash Flow Hedges

 |

 Maybe.
-PiperPiper may identify all of the
+PiperPiper may identify

-item.
-However, the interest rate underlying the
+the hedged item.
+However, the interest rate

-debt (EURIBOR), so the swap would only qualify for
+variable-rate debt (EURIBOR), so the swap would

-offsetting the variability in
+effective at offsetting the variability in

 functional-currency-equivalent cash flows.